Creating a Brand Worthy of Loyalty and Pride

 Working with CHS’s global leadership team, SIGNAL identified the brand as a hub.
 With the transient and global network of alumni, it needed to be available wherever and whenever.
 Creating a place where Hotelies worldwide could communicate, share tradition, rekindle friendships, and bond over passions laid a foundation for furthering ties to the society and each other.

-Around a centric brand promise of “Hotelie for Life” we created signals to set a precedent for loyalty and resonance among the global alumni base.
+Around a central brand promise of “Hotelie for Life” we created signals to set a precedent for loyalty and resonance among the global alumni base.
 Combining new purpose with tradition to create a brand that resonated, we utilized the visual and verbal signals to develop campaigns and multichannel engagement.

 “A sense of belonging to span the globe and last a lifetime”